The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 The way it all started:

-In 1984 when having had to battle with hayfever for years, the farmer Björn Kristjánsson at Efstaland farm decided that he needed to start a new line of work.
+In 1984, after years of battling hayfever, the farmer Björn Kristjánsson at Efstaland farm decided he needed to start a new line of work.
 As farming and hayfever don't quite match.

 Turf walls at Ingólfsskáli